Final Reviews for Green New Deal Superstudio Spring Studios

 - A studio at the University of San Diego is taking a deep dive on Green New Deal policies and applying them to an urban corridor along the Sweetwater River in National City, California.

-If you’ve been wanting to get involved with the Superstudio, take advantage of this chance to see the projects and thinking that will inform LAF’s fall summit event.
+If you’ve been wanting to get involved with the Superstudio, take advantage of this chance to see the projects and thinking that will inform LAF’s summit on policy and design.

 Studios are conducting their final reviews and many would like to invite all interested to attend virtually.
 Reviews take place from April through June and represent a variety of topics and geographies.
 Whether it’s regional-scale frameworks for adaptation, social media visualization for speculative environmental and social issues, alternative futures for forested urban landscapes in Cleveland Ohio, or some other aspect of the Green New Deal principles relevant to your locale or interests, students nationwide are demonstrating how much there is to be gained when landscape architects take an active role in shaping the future of our built environment.